Ada-Developers-Academy/daily-curriculum/week18/tuesday/angular-setup.md

 ##Hooking AngularJS into your app

-If you have a layout.html file, navigate to it; if not, `touch layout.html`.
+If you have a layout.html file, navigate to it; if not, `mkdir views` and then `touch views/layout.html`.
 Open this file in your text editor.

 In `layout.html`, add the following code: